MAT185: Linear Algebra

 Professor Philipp Seiler

 Professor Seiler completed his Bachelors in Mechanical Engineering and Mechatronics from TU Braunschweig, in Germany.
 He then completed his PhD in Material Science.
-He recently transferred to be a Professor at U of T, but has been teaching for many years as an assistant professor at the University of Kent in England.
-His research focuses on materials under extreme conditions, such as materials for rockets engines or gas turbines and lightweight materials.
+He recently transferred to be a Professor at U of T but has been teaching for many years as an assistant professor at the University of Kent in England.
+His research focuses on materials under extreme conditions, such as materials for rocket engines or gas turbines and lightweight materials.

 Professor Interview

-Highlights
+Course Highlights

 • Not only will you learn new theorems, but you will learn how to prove them so that you know they are true!